-- first approach (End-to-End): processing a piece of text to extract the entities (i.e. Named Entity Recognition) and then link these extracted entities to their counterpart in a given knowledge base (i.e. Wikipedia).
+- End-to-End: processing a piece of text to extract the entities (i.e. Named Entity Recognition) and then disambiguate these extracted entities to the correct entry in a given knowledge base (e.g. Wikidata, DBpedia, YAGO).

-- second approach: contrary to the first approach, this one directly takes the annotated entities as input and then has just to link them against their counterpart in a given knowledge base (i.e. Wikipedia).
+- Disambiguation-Only: contrary to the first approach, this one directly takes gold standard named entities as input and only disambiguates them to the correct entry in a given knowledge base.

 AIDA CoNLL-YAGO Dataset

-The AIDA CoNLL-YAGO Dataset contains assignments of entities to the mentions of named entities annotated for the original CoNLL 2003 NER task.
-The entities are identified by YAGO2 entity name, by Wikipedia URL, or by Freebase mid.
-Approaches are evaluated based on span-based F1.
+The AIDA CoNLL-YAGO Dataset by [Hoffart] contains assignments of entities to the mentions of named entities annotated for the original [CoNLL] 2003 NER task.
+The entities are identified by YAGO2 entity identifier, by Wikipedia URL, or by Freebase mid.